Academic Integrity Module

 You should not share your assessment drafts or files of work with any other students, and you should not request another student to share their work with you.
 This includes via chat, messaging, any other tool online or in person, on paper or any other means to share information.

-Providing assistance when not permitted
+Providing significant assistance

 It is unacceptable for you to provide significant assistance to other students to complete their assignments.